sujith206/UIAutomation/README.md

 # UIAutomation
-I have automated UI applications using selenium java.
+I have automated UI, API applications using selenium java.
+By getting framework from my work